aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 ###### Cycle time (T_cycle)

 Excluding situations where special phases are activated by detectors, the traffic signals on an intersection repeats the order of the phases successively in cycles.
 The cycle time can be measured as the time between the green light is given to a movement till the next time it is given to that movement again (after it has changed to red once).
-In this chapter, "cycle time" alone refers to a traffic light cycle time (route cycle times are not discussed).
+In this chapter, "cycle time" alone refers to a traffic light cycle time (route cycle times are not discussed). ###### Red time (T_red)

 ###### Red time (T_red)